saniyadm1/Weather-data-pyspark/README.md

 # Weather-data-pyspark
-- The main aim of this project was to do the analysis on the weather dataset and predict the average temperature, humidity and dew point of next year on the basis of the previous years.
+- The main aim of this project is to do analysis on the weather dataset and predict the average temperature, humidity and dew point of next year on the basis of the previous years.
 The relation between temperature and dew point was calculated to understank their interrelation to each other.